First administrator setup

 }Initialize the system

 Deploy the core platform infrastructure.
-This is the most critical step and may take several minutes on public chains:
+This step may take several minutes on public chains:

 curl -X POST "https://your-platform.example.com/api/systems" \